 The cleverest use of the time travel themes is where Nebula travels back and her proximity activates the network of her past counterpart allowing Thanos to play her memories back and gain access to The Avengers’ plans, even foreknowledge of his own death.
 On the other hand, the film misses the opportunity to do anything clever with this.
 All that it becomes is the opportunity for a massive punch-up between The Avengers and Thanos and his army.

 This is part of the problem with the Russo Brothers’ way of directing films where they are constantly cutting back and forward between concurrent pieces of action.
 They are never plot driven films – although the first hour of Endgame gives some hope in this direction, surprisingly little happens.
-The crucial thing in watching the big battle is that you end up losing track of when it is meant to be taking place – past or present – and are suddenly surprised by the appearance of vast amounts of other Avengers out of nowhere before you realise that the unsnapping having clearly taken place off screen.
+The crucial thing in watching the big battle is that you end up losing track of when it is meant to be taking place – past or present – and are suddenly surprised by the appearance of vast amounts of other Avengers out of nowhere before you realise that this is the unsnapping having clearly taken place off screen.
 Certainly, the Russo Brothers mount the show to an epic-scaled climax with just about every Marvel superhero and character in existence coming together to defeat Thanos – at times, the sequence ends up reminding of the Battle Royale that Steven Spielberg staged in Ready Player One (2018).

 However, this does leave a major hole in the time travel logic.
 If the big battle takes place on Morag shortly before Thanos obtains the Infinity Stone and ends with The Avengers eliminating Thanos, then this surely erases Thanos and the events of Infinity War from the timeline ie. with Thanos dead, he is no longer able to snap his fingers.
 That also means that The Avengers have just erased the timeline they came from in which half the populace of the universe is destroyed.
 That would also mean that there would be no future in which Tony Stark has a child left for them to return to as we see happen at the end.
 Not to mention that this would leave a universe where there are now two versions of each of The Avengers running around.
 While the script gets a laugh out of dismissing Back to the Future as bullshit, you cannot help but feel that it is failing to notice the massive logic hole it creates in its own script.

 Part of the problem here is simply actors that age in real world terms – a 54 year-old Robert Downey Jr is notedly showing his age this time around – whereas comic-books can keep actors around the same age for decades (Superman, for instance, has appeared in his mid-thirties since the actual 1930s).
-More so than that is the issue of the stars’ contracts where it would appear in many cases that the number of films they were slated to appear in has reached an end, As was the case with 20th Century Fox’s X-Men films, the series became a victim of their own success in that the massive popularity of the films boosted the stars’ profiles and put their asking price out of the range of an ensemble film.
-20th Century Fox dealt with this by creating a series of prequels but in that Marvel is so tied to a threaded continuity this well prove difficult – given that the series depicts the formation of The Avengers, this seems to preclude the possibility of being able to go back and do The Young Avengers.
+More so than that is the issue of the stars’ contracts where it would appear in many cases that the number of films they were slated to appear in has reached an end.
+As was the case with 20th Century Fox’s X-Men films, the series became a victim of their own success in that the massive popularity of the films boosted the stars’ profiles and put their asking price out of the range of an ensemble film.
+20th Century Fox dealt with this by creating a series of prequels but in that Marvel is so tied to a threaded continuity this will prove difficult – given that the series depicts the formation of The Avengers, this seems to preclude the possibility of being able to go back and do The Young Avengers.
 Nor does one see an easy ability to recast the parts with different actors.
-It may well be that in the era of the massive Marvel continuity build up that we have just watched the biggest line-up of their heroes they can pack together on screen and that after this all that is left are team-ups between C-listers.
+It may well be that in the era of the massive Marvel continuity build up that we have just watched the biggest line-up of their heroes they can pack together on screen and that after this all that is left are team-ups between C-list heroes.